 Even if you are familiar with vulnerability scanning with another tool, it helps to get the tool-specific training.
 Every tool has subtle differences.
-I’ve seen customers repeatedly waste an hour or two here and there opening support tickets about things the documentation and/or training cover in depth, and waste more time every single month than it would take to just do the training.
+I’ve seen customers repeatedly waste hours opening support tickets about things the documentation and/or training cover in depth, and waste more time every single month than it would take to just do the training.

 Know your network architecture